solarslurpi/OG-GrowBuddy/pages/esp32_arduino_learnings.md

 # The Arduino Abstraction Causes Challenges
 ## Menu Access to ESP32 debugging and Partitioning
 Each board manufacturer is responsible for the exposure of features such as partitioning (needed for OTA) and ESP32 debugging.
 I have been using the AI Thinker ESP32-CAM for several projects based on Googled recommendations.
-The challenge with this

-- The AI Thinker's boards.txt entry does not have all the goodies other boards have.
+The challenge with this is the AI Thinker's boards.txt entry does not have all the goodies other boards have.
 Here's the AI Thinker board menu:

 ![AI Thinker Menu](../images/esp32aithinker.jpg)